Applies to: Catalog API

 The CatalogDiscount object provides information for reducing the total price of an order.
 Discounts can be a fixed value, a percentage, or a dynamic value entered at the time of sale.

-Discounts are listed on the Discounts page of the Square Dashboard and on the Discounts tab of the Items applet in the Square Point of Sale application.
+Discounts are listed on the Discounts page of the Square Dashboard and on the Discounts tab of the items library in the Square Point of Sale application.

-The CatalogTax object provides a basic structure for calculating the appropriate taxes for an item variation.
-Tax values are strictly percentage-based and applied to all the individual items in a sale associated with the tax.
-As part of its configuration, each CatalogItem
+The CatalogTax object is used for calculating taxes on item variations, which are percentage-based and apply to all items in a sale associated with that tax.
+Each CatalogItem

-object is explicitly provided.
-Taxes are listed on the Taxes page of the Square Dashboard.
+object is linked to it.
+These taxes are displayed on the Taxes page of the Square Dashboard.

 A CatalogTax

-is subject to both additive and inclusive taxes, the additive tax only applies to the portion of the price that excludes the inclusive tax.
-For example, if a $100 item has a 10% inclusive tax and a 5% additive tax, the 5% additive tax applies to the $90.91 base price of the item (the item price minus the inclusive tax).
+If a CatalogItem is subject to both additive and inclusive taxes, the additive tax is calculated on the base cost after subtracting the inclusive tax.
+For example, for a $100 item with a 10% inclusive tax and a 5% additive tax, the 5% additive tax is calculated on the $90.91 base cost.

 For a more detailed look at how taxes and discounts are calculated, see Discounts, service charges, and taxes.

-To allow the Square register to take a custom payment without first choosing a catalog item, the register provides a custom amount to be entered in the checkout screen.
-The Catalog API lets a seller define up to three custom payment amounts to populate a custom amount option in the register.
+To allow custom payments without choosing a catalog item, the Square register lets users enter a custom amount on the checkout screen.
+The Catalog API allows a seller to define up to three custom payment amounts for this option.

-The CatalogQuickAmountsSettings object provides a basic structure for defining a set of quick payment amounts to be used in place of sale itemization in a Square Point of Sale (POS) device.
-When enabled, the custom amount option shows up to three quick amounts in the order set by the API.
-Quick amounts allow a seller to collect any of three possible payment amounts at the POS without selecting an item from the catalog.
-When quick amounts are used, the sale is reported as a custom amount in the Square Dashboard.
+The CatalogQuickAmountsSettings object defines quick payment amounts for use in a Square Point of Sale (POS) device.
+When enabled, it shows up to three quick amounts in the specified order.
+These quick amounts let a seller collect any of three possible payments without selecting an item from the catalog.
+Sales using quick amounts are reported as custom amounts in the Square Dashboard.

-The three quick amount choices can be set by the seller using the API or they can be calculated by the Catalog API using the order history for the seller at that location.
+The three quick amount choices can be set by the seller using the API or calculated by the Catalog API based on the seller's order history at that location.

 You can add custom attributes to a Catalog object to store additional information for the catalog.

-Designing a product catalog is part art and part science.
-Knowing exactly where to draw the line between an item, an item variation, and an item modifier can be nuanced and is entirely dependent on the products being offered.
+Designing a product catalog is both an art and a science.
+Deciding to model a product as an item, an item variation, or an item modifier can be nuanced and depends on the products offered.

-Different business types and sizes use different patterns for creating a product catalog.
+Different business types and sizes use various patterns for creating a product catalog.
 For example:

-- Smaller scale retail accounts often use some basic variations for improved tracking and reporting, but few modifiers.
+- Smaller retail accounts often use basic variations for better tracking and reporting, but few modifiers.

-- Food and beverage accounts often make extensive use of item variations and modifiers because there tends to be a high degree of purchase customization.
+- Food and beverage accounts frequently use item variations and modifiers due to high levels of purchase customization.

-- Services businesses often make extensive use of item variations, but might not use modifiers because the service customization is typically captured as an item variation.
+- Service businesses extensively use item variations but may not use modifiers, as service customization is usually captured as an item variation.

 Consider the case where a seller provides personal training and offers the following catalog of services: